playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <!-- tabs:end -->

 Here, we're binding the `style` property using Vue's binding.
-You may notice that for each framework when binding via `style`, you use an object notation for styling instead of the usual string.
+You may notice that when binding via `style`, you use an object notation for styling instead of the usual string.

 We're also using a [ternary statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) (`condition ? trueVal : falseVal`) to act as a single-line `if` statement to decide which style to use.